 - A fee for completing and filing the application for registration of your purchase with the Land Registry; and

 - A fee for reviewing your mortgage offer.

-Whilst it is not uncommon for these fees to be charged, and Hart Reade do indeed charge some of the above ourselves, these should be disclosed to Clients at the outset.
+It is not uncommon for these fees to be charged, and Hart Reade do indeed charge some of the above ourselves.
+However these should be disclosed to Clients at the outset.
 When you receive an estimate from us you will see that whilst the fee is broken down into sections there is a clear total column for our legal fees.

 In addition to legal fees it is again common for other fees to be included for necessary reasons.
 These commonly include;

 - Anti-Money Laundering or ID search fee.

 Again, these fees should be disclosed to Clients on the estimate at the outset.
 With an indication of the costs involved in regards to the same.
 In most cases these additional fees are charged per name.
 Again we make this clear on our estimate and show the cost per event.

 Additional legal fees

 We always aim to do our best to advise Clients as to the likely total cost.
 However there may be instances where unexpected matters arise.
 These may be cases where a property has not yet been found.
 When this is the case, it is not a ‘standard’ matter.
 The following are common examples where costs will increase:-